Bread

 Taccuino Sanitatis (15th century Bread Shop)

 Homemade bread is an ancient skill that everyone should master.
 It’s easy, fun, and best of all it tastes fantastic!
-I made machine-bread for years, but it never turns out as well as expected and it always looks like a block, so I finally decided to fix my broken oven and learn how to make bread from scratch.
+I made bread in a bread machine for years, but it never turns out as well as expected and it always looks like a block, so I finally decided to fix my broken oven and learn how to make homemade bread from scratch.
 I avoided making handmade bread for years because I though it would be real messy and way too much work—all that flouring your countertop, kneading forever, etc. Well, on my first try, it didn’t make a mess and kneading for 10 minutes was rather fun, watching how the dough acts and getting a feel for it.
 My first ever hand-made bread was a large 3-rope braid, like a challah, and it turned out absolutely great!

 If you’d like to start making breads, but haven’t taken the plunge, this article is for you.
 This is just about how it will go, step-by-step, all nice & concise.
 In the following pages are notes and photos I made while studying breadmaking and then making bread.